vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-security-intelligence-not-updated.md

 1. Check the URLs required for the Security intelligence updates.
 You can get them via the firewall and/or proxy.
 See [Configure your network environment to ensure connectivity with Defender for Endpoint service](configure-environment.md).

-2. Is Microsoft Defender Antivirus (MDAV) the primary antivirus?
-Is there a third-party antivirus installed, which uses the Windows Security Center (WSC) API, which disables MDAV?
-If MDAV is disabled, then no updates such as Security intelligence update can occur.
+1. Ensure that Microsoft Defender Antivirus (MDAV) is your primary antivirus.
+If you have a third-party antivirus that uses the Windows Security Center (WSC) API, it will disable MDAV.
+When MDAV is disabled, updates can't occur.

-3. If MDAV is the primary antivirus and the services are running:
+1. Given that MDAV is the primary antivirus and the services are running:

-    1. Does updating the Security intelligence work if you manually download from [Latest security intelligence updates for Microsoft Defender Antivirus and other Microsoft antimalware?](https://www.microsoft.com/wdsi/defenderupdates)
+    1. Check if updating Security Intelligence works when you manually download from [Latest security intelligence updates for Microsoft Defender Antivirus and other Microsoft antimalware?](https://www.microsoft.com/wdsi/defenderupdates)

-    2. If it does, then you could try updating via Microsoft Malware Protection Center (MMPC).
+    1. If so, try updating through the Microsoft Malware Protection Center (MMPC).

        Run the following PowerShell command as an administrator.